Lawrenceville DUI Lawyers

 DDS-1205 form

-Regardless of whether you have actually received a DDS-1205 form from your Lawrenceville DUI Officer, it is important for you to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.
+Regardless of whether you have received a DDS-1205 form from your Lawrenceville DUI Officer, you need to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.

-Three tracks you can take [beware of making a choice without the advice of an experienced Lawrenceville DUI lawyer]:
+Three tracks you can take [beware of choosing without the advice of an experienced Lawrenceville DUI lawyer]:

 • An application for the permit must be made with DDS within 30 days of the person being served notice of the administrative license suspension (ALS) by the Lawrenceville DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);